TommasoSorgente/fSUM/README.md

 # FESA

 FESA: _Field-driven Enriched Segmentation Algorithm_ is an algorithm for partitioning a planar or volumetric domain, discretized through a mesh of any kind and with a scalar field defined on it, into a given number of regions in which the field is homogeneous.
-The resulting segmentation is called “enriched” because for each segment we are able to produce information and statistics that can be useful in applicative scenarios.

 ## How to get it